fan-aaron-zhang/fan-aaron-zhang.github.io/_news/202604_PT_loss_QoMEX.md

 related_posts: false
 ---

-A paper has been accepted by QoMEX 2026 on [UGC trancoding loss](https://arxiv.org/abs/2603.25566).
+The [paper on UGC trancoding loss](https://arxiv.org/abs/2603.25566) has been accepted by QoMEX 2026.